Kotlin/kotlinx.coroutines/README.md

 # kotlinx.coroutines

 Library support for Kotlin coroutines.
-This is a companion version for Kotlin 1.1.0-beta-38 release.
+This is a companion version for Kotlin 1.1.0-rc-69 release.

 ## Modules and features

 * [kotlinx-coroutines-core](kotlinx-coroutines-core) module with core primitives to work with coroutines.
-   Its functionality is covered by the [guide to kotlinx.coroutines](coroutines-guide.md).
+  * This module's functionality is covered by the [guide to kotlinx.coroutines](coroutines-guide.md).
 * [kotlinx-coroutines-jdk8](kotlinx-coroutines-jdk8) module with additional libraries for JDK8 (or Android API level 24).
 * [kotlinx-coroutines-nio](kotlinx-coroutines-nio) module with extensions for asynchronous IO on JDK7+.
 * [kotlinx-coroutines-swing](kotlinx-coroutines-swing) module with `Swing` context for Swing UI applications.